VNGRD/quartz/content/notes/kingslayer.md

   - writing
 ---

 Putting his hands over his face, he let out a shaky sigh.
 “In the end, he's still my father,” Aymeric lamented.
-“I know he must die, and yet…” The anxiety that swirled in his heart threatened to spill over, muffling all noise that were not in his immediate vicinity; as a result, he didn't take notice of soft bootsteps clacking against the stone floor of the office.
+“I know he must die, and yet…” The anxiety that swirled in his heart threatened to spill over, muffling all noise that were not in his immediate vicinity and leaving his pulse to quicken painfully; as a result, he didn't take notice of soft bootsteps clacking against the stone floor of the office.

 Cool hands gently cupped his face, taking him by surprise, and he removed his hands from his face and looked up to find Rune gazing down back at him with a serene expression.
 It was very nearly enough to remove almost, if not all, of the unease that plagued him.